mfelleisen/Qwirkle/Referee/README.md

 The referee creates an initial referee state and then proceeds as follows:

 - it sets up the players with an initial public state and goal
-- it grants the players turns on a per round bassis, and each turn may change the state
+- it grants the players turns on a per round bassis,
+- .. and each turn may change the state
-- it applies the rule book to each state after each transition (possibly yielding the same state)
+- it checks the legality via a call to its state representation
+- .. which yields the next (possibly same) state
+- it scores each turn via a call to its state representation
 - it stops the game as any of the terminal conditions are met
-- it scores the final state, and
 - it informs the surviving players of their status as winners or losers.

 ### Referee and Observers